Hunger crisis puts millions of children in danger

-The most affected children and families includes displaced households, those who are attempting to return and low income earners.
+The most affected children and families include displaced households, those who are attempting to return after fleeing their homes and low income earners.
 As well, previously prosperous households are no longer able to cope after enduring years of conflict and inflation.
 Having depleted their assets, they too have become vulnerable.

 Situation Overview by Country

 Food crisis in Nigeria is impacting a growing number of children and families in the country.
-It’s projected that 8.5 million people will need humanitarian assistance in the north east states of Borno, Adamawa and Yobe in 2017.
-This includes 4.4 million vulnerable children.
-Food and water shortages combined with ongoing conflict have contributed to mass displacement, with 1.69 million Internally Displaced Persons (IDPs) in these three states.
-More than 50 per cent of IDPs are children.
+An estimated 7.7 million people need humanitarian assistance in the country.
+This includes 4.5 million vulnerable children.
+Food and water shortages combined with ongoing conflict have contributed to mass displacement, with 1.7 million Internally Displaced Persons (IDPs) in the three states of Adamawa, Borno and Yobe.

 Hunger in Somalia is affecting a growing number of children.
-Currently, 944,000 children under the age of five are acutely malnourished.
-Drought and water shortages have also contributed to a rise in disease, with tens of thousands of cases of acute watery diarrhoea (AWD)/cholera currently reported.
-Overall, 6.2 million people in Somalia are in need of humanitarian assistance.
+Currently, 1.2 million children under the age of five are currently, or at risk of being, acutely malnourished.
+Drought and water shortages have also contributed to a rise in disease, with thousands of cases of acute watery diarrhoea (AWD)/cholera currently reported.
+Overall, 5.4 million people in Somalia are in need of humanitarian assistance.

 UNICEF’s response to the food crisis

-In areas affected by food insecurity and in hard-to-reach areas, UNICEF, in collaboration with the World Food Programme and partners, are working to reach the most vulnerable children with acute malnutrition.
+In areas affected by food insecurity and in hard-to-reach areas, UNICEF, in collaboration with the World Food Programme and partners, is working to reach the most vulnerable children suffering from acute malnutrition.
 This is being done through Rapid Response Missions and efforts to re-establish services in areas with relative calm.
 Further missions are planned in the coming weeks to address the nutrition crisis.

 Securing immediate access to basic health services, adequate treatment and care for those suffering from trauma/injuries caused by conflict and for malnourished children and families is also of utmost importance, and UNICEF is working around the clock to save lives.